 20% deduction is available for rental income from immovable property.

 Getting the Estonian E-Residency and incorporating a company, is definitely an option to consider for digital nomads, and more if they do or want to do business in Europe.
 Register the company remotely in less than a day and at a low cost, minimum bureaucracy, carry out all paperwork and tax returns online and not pay corporate taxes, as long as profits are reinvested.
 If you are British or non-EU, it may be an interesting option to start or maintain your business in the Union.
 In addition, Estonian E-Residency digital authentication will be valid throughout the European Union in brief.

 You may also be interested in do bank in the country with the least debt in the world and with the most advanced digital interfaces and services.
 If so, we can introduce you to the best banks in the country.
 You can apply for your Estonian bank account at bankaccounts.io or email us at [email protected] for further information.

 Estonia is another option for those looking for an ideal environment to develop a tech-startup, seek funding or invest in innovative projects.
-The scene is vibrant and proof of it, is that, despite being a country of less than 1.3 million inhabitants, there are more than 400 startups and this past year have raised capital of more than € 100 million.
-In addition, if your startup is approved by the Ministry of Interior, you will opt for temporary residence of 5 years, after which you can apply for the permanent.
-Those looking for a second passport, Estonia is not the ideal place.
-In fact, it takes 10 years of residence (5 temporary + 5 permanent) and renounce your current citizenship.
+The scene is vibrant and proof of it is that, despite being a country of fewer than 1.3 million inhabitants, there are more than 400 startups and this past year have raised capital of more than € 100 million.
+In addition, if your startup is approved by the Ministry of Interior, you will opt for the temporary residence of 5 years, after which you can apply for permanent residency.

 This article is not legal or tax advice.
 We have access to a global network of qualified attorneys and tax advisers who can give you the proper advice for your specific case and circumstances.
 Contact us for further information.